-- 6050.
+6050.
 Sociology of Deviance (3).
 An advanced examination of behavioral and non-behavioral forms of norm violations from theoretical, methodological and evidentiary sources.
-Substance abuse, mental and physical illness, sexual deviations, suicide, violence and societal reactions to forms of deviance examined. - 6100.
+Substance abuse, mental and physical illness, sexual deviations, suicide, violence and societal reactions to forms of deviance examined.

+6100.
 Minority Groups (3).
 An intensive analysis of intergroup relations in the United States, with special emphasis on the processes of assimilation, amalgamation and pluralism.
-Problems related to prejudice, discrimination, identity formation and prevailing power arrangements also analyzed. - 6200.
+Problems related to prejudice, discrimination, identity formation and prevailing power arrangements also analyzed.

+6160.
+Social Movements (3).
+Graduate standing.
+Students learn about the history and sociological scholarship of social movements, primarily in the 20th/21st century North America.
+Movements earlier in history, originating in other parts of the world, and movements with a global scale are included, such as the Civil Rights Movement, the Women's Movement, the LGBTQ movement, and Black Lives Matter.
+Course material is applied to contemporary social movements.

+6200.
 Urban Sociology (3).
 The city in historical and contemporary contexts.
-Also the internal structure and functioning of the city, including ecological patterns, power arrangements, community institutions, minority group relations, class systems and demographic characteristics. - 6250.
+Also the internal structure and functioning of the city, including ecological patterns, power arrangements, community institutions, minority group relations, class systems and demographic characteristics.

+6250.
 Sociology of Religion (3).
 An in-depth study of the sociological perspective of religion, including the effects of religion on behavior and attitudes and the reciprocal relationship of religion to other societal institutions.
-Major aspects of religion in the United States are examined. - 6300.
+Major aspects of religion in the United States are examined.

+6300.
 Sociology of the Family (3).
-An advanced analysis of family systems in the United States, including their structural features, internal dynamics and current trends. - 6350.
+An advanced analysis of family systems in the United States, including their structural features, internal dynamics and current trends.

+6350.
 Social Psychology (3).
 An advanced study of the nature and causes of individual behavior in social situations.
-Includes an orientation to theory and research methods, with emphasis on research studies and practical application of principles. - 6902.
+Includes an orientation to theory and research methods, with emphasis on research studies and practical application of principles.

+6902.
 Independent Study in Sociology (6).
 Advanced independent reading and/or research in selected areas of sociology.